-The results of the election will be submitted for approval at the regular March meeting of the Board of Trustees, in order for the new student member to be seated at the April board meeting.
+The election results will be submitted for approval at the regular March meeting of the Board of Trustees in order for the new student member to be seated at the April board meeting.
 The student member will serve a one-year term officially beginning on April 15.